AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 First, in Ada, aggregates are a way to completely workaround calls of initialization.
 To some respect, this makes sense, aggregates are ways to replace initialization.
-But the consequence is that there's no way to ensure that a given sequence of statement is putting an object in a consistent state at creation time (unlike traditional constructors).
+But the consequence is that there's no way to ensure that a given sequence of statements is putting an object in a consistent state at creation time (unlike traditional constructors).

-Second, Adjust perform a post-copy update to a type.
+Second, Adjust performs a post-copy update to a type.
 This causes a double issue, first in terms of performance, as assignment may not need all components to be modified.
 But this also limits the control over assignment logic, as the user has no way to know what was the initial state of the object or what object